 One of the best ways to solve this engagement issue with a website or any other is to use qualitative data, which we are going to talk about later in this post.

 4. Competitive Intelligence data –

-If you look at the above pic, you can see that during Dec 2017, Flipkart gained the highest amount of traffic to their website during this 3-month time frame.
-You are happy that you break the barrier of 250M visits per month and planning for a big party after 6 pm.
-Then someone came and show you this below pic!
+Amazon and Flipkart are the two biggest e-commerce companies in India.
+In Dec 2017, Flipkart gained the highest amount of traffic to their website during this 3-month time frame.
+You are happy that you break the barrier of 250M visits per month and planning for a big party.
+Then someone came and show you this pic!

 5. Qualitative data –

 Quantitative data is very good at telling you what happened like- How many customers visited your website?
 Which products did they purchase?
 How many customers added products to their cart but didn’t make the purchase? etc. But they are very bad at telling “Why?”.
 It is very hard to know why someone canceled their order? or Why someone came to your website leave right away? etc. For this, you need qualitative data.
 Let’s see some examples of it.

 Now with this qualitative data, I don’t have to guess anything.
 I know exactly why they came for.
 Some came to read, some for optimizing their AdWords campaigns and some even came for their university project, which I never expected.
 Now, I also know if it was helpful or not, and if not then why?

 It’s not possible to get this kind of information from your web analytics data.
 When you need to understand the “why” then qualitative data is your best friend.
 Add some context to your data.

 If you find this article helpful then like, share, and subscribe for more articles like this.
 If you have any questions then comment below.